Iotic-Labs/py-IoticAgent/README.md

 # Overview
-py-IoticAgent is the python-language client for  [Iotic Space](https://iotic-labs.com/whatisit/concept/).
-It enables a suitably authorised and authenticated python program to connect to the space to share data - and to "find and bind" to receive data from other things.
+py-IoticAgent is the Python language client for  [Iotic Space](https://iotic-labs.com/whatisit/concept/).
+It enables a suitably authorised and authenticated Python program to connect to the space to share data - and to "find and bind" to receive data from other things.

 It's designed to work in parallel with the UI at the [Iotic Labs Developer Portal](https://developer.iotic-labs.com/)

-It provides to styles of interface:
+It provides two styles of interface:

 - **Synchronous** - where your code blocks until the system has done what you asked before returning.
 - **Asynchronous** - for the more advanced programmer, where you can issue commands and then wait on events until they complete.
 Your code doesn't block.